Activism is like a “Muscle”; the more you use it and stretch it the “Stronger” it becomes SFC Des Kenny 2021

 - What are the challenges that disabled activists face, and what are the supports activists need to do to influence change.

 Colm said that this was probably a perfect time (1990’s) to get involved in disability activism “because there was all the activity around fighting for the right to have Personal Assistance”.
 He can remember sleeping outside government buildings with Martin Naughton, John Doyle, and many others, “but sadly most of these people have passed away”.
 Nevertheless, Colm felt very fortunate because he met some wonderful people.
-They helped him understand how the system worked and what the Disability Movement was trying to achieve “I knew nothing about disability rights”– see https://www.irishtimes.com/news/social-affairs/disability-protesters-say-budget-plans-a-kick-in-the-teeth-1.2353883 for an article about the fight for more money for Personal Assistance.
+They helped him understand how the system worked and what the Disability Movement was trying to achieve “I knew nothing about disability rights”- see: www.irishtimes.com – disability protesters say budget plans a kick in the teeth for an article about the fight for more money for Personal Assistance.
 Colm has also worked abroad in Nepal and in other European countries to set up Spinal Injuries Organisations as he did in Ireland.

 Selina shared that she was a person with an impairment for all of her life but only really came out as a disabled person in her early twenties.
 Previous to this, she didn’t want to be associated with disabled people “back then I felt that being disabled was a negative thing”.